nathanveach/NatesCookbook/README.md

-image upload added to new recipe form** use event.target.files[0]

-since i cant figure out how to upload images along with string inputs from form make new component with image uploader? **I made image uploader component but how do i get to it lolzzzzz
+figure out how to correctly hide s3 keys from storage.yml before pushing to github!****

+still need to update editrecipe.jsx with proper onchange handler n FormData n shit make spaces work for recipe.instructions

+make s3 bucket private again

+push to heroku bootstrap not reading for some reason ? __ ?

 devise or something to authenticate me